yankailab/OpenKAI/docs/3D/ImGUIviewer.md

     "vGeometry": [
       {
         "_GeometryBase": "lidar_points",
-        "bStatic": false,
         "nP": 200000,
         "matPointSize": 2,
-        "matCol": [1.0, 1.0, 1.0, 1.0]
+        "matCol": [1.0, 1.0, 1.0]
-      },
+      }
+    ],
+    "vSelectableOctGrid": [
       {
-        "_GeometryBase": "occupancy_grid",
+        "_SelectableOctGrid": "occupancy_grid",
-        "bStatic": true,
+        "nC": 100000,
         "matLineWidth": 1,
-        "matCol": [0.3, 0.8, 1.0, 0.75]
+        "matCol": [0.3, 0.8, 1.0]
       }
     ]
   }
 }
 ```

-The viewer also accepts the older `geometry` object/array and `vGeometryBase` name-list keys, but `vGeometry` is the preferred key because it matches `_GeometryViewerBase`.
+`vGeometry` accepts only `_GeometryBase` sources for point/line streams.
+`vSelectableOctGrid` accepts only `_SelectableOctGrid` sources for cell streams.
+The viewer stores these in separate typed lists.
+Render snapshots contain only
+values and draw assets, with no module pointers.
+Source configuration and limits
+are shared with the [web viewer](WebViewer3D.md#viewer-sources).

+The old source name lists and generic reference-frame entries are removed.
+Per-source caps use `nP`, `nL`, and `nC`; zero disables that output.
+Octree grids
+have no point/line output API.
+Their own `vGeometryBase` setting still lists
+point-cloud inputs.

 ## Sample PLY Test